Contemporary Trombone Classics

-A serious accident or illness often changes the survivor’s worldview.
-Similarly, the disaster on 11th March 2011 forced Yokoyama to think about death and life much more than before.
+The disaster on 11th March 2011 forced me to think about death and life much more than before.
 The inner impulse to compose a piece for reposing victims’ souls remained with him from that point.

-He aimed at putting these images into a piece for a solo instrument and felt that the trombone, the ‘sacred instrument’, was the best choice for this piece.
-The idea to condense an ‘orchestra with choir’ into a trombone solo, and to transform it in a new vision, became musically realistic only through Barrie Webb’s performances.
+I aimed at putting these images into a piece for a solo instrument and felt that the trombone, the ‘sacred instrument’, was the best choice for this piece.
+The idea to condense an ‘orchestra with choir’ into a 50-minute, trombone solo in 9 movements and to transform it in a new vision, became musically realistic only through Barrie Webb’s performances.

 World Premiere Performance

-The release of Yokohama’s Requiem coincides with the live world premiere in Tokyo on 11th March 2016, the fifth anniversary of the tragedy.
-For this performance, the English trombone maker Michael Rath is preparing a special trombone in red and black for Barrie Webb to play.
+The release of the Requiem CD coincided with the live world premiere in Tokyo on 11th March 2016, the fifth anniversary of the tragedy.
+Trombone maker Michael Rath prepared a special trombone in red and black for this performance.